Ecommerce Website Revamp 2022: Reasons, Process, Budget

 Even the creme de la creme of the world web opt to refresh their websites to stay top players in their industries.
 We’ll give you at least five measurable changes that happen after redesigning an eCommerce website:

 - Escalating leads and sales

 - More overall and return visits

-In this article, we’ll take a closer look at some reasons to redesign your eCommerce website, the A to Z process and cost.
+In this article, we’ll take a closer look at some reasons to revamp your eCommerce website, the A to Z process, and the cost of eCommerce redesign.

 Why it’s time to redesign an eCommerce website

 The first obvious answer that comes to mind will be “because it’s ugly.”

 Well…no, not always.
 In most cases, it’s not the main reason.

 eCommerce websites need new faces because they are ineffective.
 They don’t grab attention, and they take too long for visitors to understand how to navigate.
 They just don’t sell.
 Here is the alarm checklist that shows that your website needs some changes: